Frequently Asked Questions

 I was creating printable Ditto Sheets this morning, and Phil 3:9 was on deck.
 This is what it looked like on esv.org:

 Do you see that dash at the end of the verse?
-It bugged me to end the verse on a dash character like that so I almost omitted it.
+It bugged me to end the verse on a dash character like that so I almost deleted it.

 Then that phrase "rightly handling the word of truth" from 2 Tim 2:15 popped in my mind.